Dr John Strelan

-Where earth meets heaven: a commentary on Revelation, Chi Rho Commentary, Openbook Publishers, Adelaide SA.
+Where earth meets heaven: a commentary on Revelation.
+Chi Rho Commentary.
+Adelaide, SA: Openbook Publishers.

-The Epistles of John, Chi Rho Commentary, Lutheran Publishing House, Adelaide SA.
+The Epistles of Joh.
+Chi Rho Commentary.
+Adelaide, SA: Lutheran Publishing House.

-Can a cassette love: and other Bible studies for Christian communicators, Kristen Pres, Madang, PNG.
+Can a cassette love? and other Bible studies for Christian communicators.
+Madang, PNG: Kristen Pres.

-The Crucified King: Studies in the Gospel of St. Matthew, Lectures delivered at the Conference on Partnership in Mission and Development under the Reign of God, held at Port Moresby, Kristen Pres, Madang PNG.
+The Crucified King: Studies in the Gospel of St. Matthew.
+Lectures delivered at the Conference on Partnership in Mission and Development under the Reign of God, held at Port Moresby.
+Madang, PNG: Kristen Pres.

-Search for salvation: studies in the history and theology of Cargo cults, rev ed, Lutheran Publishing House, Adelaide SA.
+Search for salvation: studies in the history and theology of Cargo cults.
+Rev. ed.
+Adelaide, SA: Lutheran Publishing House.

 It is happening: congregational mission outreach.
 Study Guide.
 Lutheran Church of Australia.
 Home Mission Dept.